 WSIPP was directed to evaluate effects of the HHM on children’s safety, placement stability, and permanency, and—if possible—to address sibling connections and caregiver retention.
 In this final report, we evaluate these outcomes directed by law, as well as an additional outcome: runaways from care.

 An interim report was published in January 2017.

-In January 2018, we will update this report with benefit-cost results, incorporating effects on a broader range of outcomes, such as high school completion, arrests, and behavioral health.
+In January 2018, we updated our findings with a supplemental report on benefit-cost results, incorporating effects on a broader range of outcomes, such as high school completion, arrests, and behavioral health.